NativeScript/docs-v7/plugins/implementing-core-theme.md

 ## Usage

-Now, the plugin from our example has 2 skins and is ready to be used along with NativeScript default theme and dark and light skins.
-To use the dark skin of NativeScript theme in your app and apply it to your plugin also, all you need to is add the following to `app.css`:
+Now, the plugin from the example has 2 skins and is ready to be used along with NativeScript theme and dark and light skins.
+To use the dark skin of NativeScript theme in your app and apply it to your plugin, all you need to is add the following to `app.css`:

 ```
 @import 'nativescript-theme-core/css/core.dark.css';
 @import 'nativescript-ui-plugin-custom/css/mybutton.dark.css';
 ```

-For light skin, just import the corresponding files to `app.css`;
+For light skin, just import the corresponding `light` files to `app.css`.

 TODO: Add Screenshots